Damien – Omen II

-Damien: Omen II is a 1978 supernatural horror film directed by Don Taylor and the second installment of The Omen series.
+Damien – Omen II is a 1978 supernatural horror film directed by Don Taylor.
+It is the sequel to The Omen, and the second installment of The Omen series.
 It stars William Holden and Lee Grant, with Jonathan Scott-Taylor, Robert Foxworth, Lew Ayres, Sylvia Sidney, Lance Henriksen, Ian Hendry, and Leo McKern.
 Set seven years after the first film, it follows a now-pubescent Damien Thorn (Scott-Taylor) as he begins to realize his destiny as the Antichrist.

 Franchise producer Harvey Bernhard wrote the screen story, with a screenplay by Stanley Mann and Mike Hodges.
-Hodges was the original director, but was fired and replaced by Don Taylor early in production.
-Unlike the first film, which was shot in England and Italy, filming of the sequel took place primarily in Chicago, Illinois; Wisconsin, and Israel.
+Hodges was the original director, but was replaced by Don Taylor early in production.
+Unlike the first film, which was shot in England and Italy, filming of the sequel took place primarily in the United States, in locations around Chicago, Illinois and Wisconsin.
+The opening scene was shot in Israel.

 It was released by 20th Century Fox on June 9, 1978, and received mixed reviews from critics.
-A sequel, Omen III: The Final Conflict, was released in 1981.
+A sequel, The Final Conflict, was released in 1981.